deng-haoyang/ParNMPC/RobotManipulator/README.md

 This example demonstrates how to use ParNMPC to control a 7 DOF robot manipulator using user-defined dynamics and derivatives.
 The robot manipulator's dynamics and derivatives are computed using Pinocchio (https://stack-of-tasks.github.io/pinocchio/), which is a very efficient C++ library for rigid multi-body dynamics computations.
 Since Pinocchio currently only supports Mac and Linux, we here demonstrate how to do the simulation on Ubuntu 18.04.

 The task is to control the manipulator to its desired reference under the constraints of the input torques and velocities.

+- Velocity constraint: |qdot|<pi/2 rad/s
+- Input constraint: |tau|<10 N
+- Initial position: [0,0,0,0,0,0,0]
+- Setpoint in 0 to 4s: [0,pi/2,0,pi/2,0,pi/2,0]
+- Setpoint in 4 to 8s: [pi/2,0,pi/2,0,pi/2,0,pi/2]
+- Zero gravity

 ## How to generate code?